 We’re Not Wrapping Him In Bubble Wrap – Esther and I approach playdates and playground days differently.
 We both want to wear him out but approach how we get there differently.
 Cristian is a super energetic toddler who is totally fearless when it comes to climbing things.
 He’s also clumsy, he gets that from me—sorry son.
 Wiping out, falling on his face, or crashing into things again and again is business as usual.
-He just smiles and heads off before falling again.
+He just smiles and continues playing before falling again.
 The difference is mom sees a trip to the emergency room, while I’ll laugh and take a few pictures before he gets up.

 Cristian and his stuffed animals in his crib planning their next break.

 Find Your Tupperware Party – Growing up in the early 70s Tupperware parties were all the rage among the neighborhood moms.
 Becoming a parent some forty-years later, I have a fresh perspective on what they were about—a chance to socialize.
-Sure a few plastic containers may have been purchased here and there but that was secondary to emptying a few bottles of semi-fancy wine they couldn’t pronounce with the other moms while the kids were at school.
+Sure a few plastic containers were purchased here and there but that was secondary to emptying a few bottles of semi-fancy wine they couldn’t pronounce with the other moms while the kids were at school.

 DIY projects were the dad’s equivalent of the Tupperware Party.
 Many of my friend’s dads spent countless hours planning and replanning projects around the house.
-Translation, they hiding in the garage with a six pack and hidden stash of nuddie magazines.
+Translation, hiding in the garage with a six pack and hidden stash of nuddie magazines.
 A new kitchen counter was eventually installed but the time away from their whiny kids was priceless.